The Masters TV Coverage 2020 - Miss none of the action

 Masters Coverage In The US

-The coverage in the United States will be shared between The Golf Channel, ESPN and CBS.
+Over the weekend the coverage in the United States will be shared between The Golf Channel and CBS.

 - Saturday 9am-1pm Golf Channel, 1pm-5pm CBS